Dignity taking: Violent conflict

-The American Revolutionary War and Loyalists
+American Revolutionary War and Loyalists

-Legal historian Daniel Hulsebosch applied the dignity takings framework to the American Revolutionary War when the nascent government subjected Loyalists to a civil death by expropriating their properties, revoking their professional licenses, annulling their civil and political rights, and detaining and banishing them.
+Legal historian Daniel Hulsebosch applied the dignity takings framework to the American Revolutionary War when the nascent governments subjected Loyalists to a civil death by expropriating their properties, revoking their professional licenses, annulling their civil and political rights, and detaining and banishing them.
 The American revolutionary government dehumanized Loyalists by taking their lives—the most severe form of dehumanization.
-The state also infantilized Loyalists by stripping them of their most essential rights, and thus impairing their basic autonomy.
-Though Loyalists were deprived of their property alongside acts of dehumanization and infantilization, Hulsebosch found that this was not a dignity taking because their stigmatized identity was a choice rather than an immutable characteristic.
-However, it seems there may be two different types of dignity takings: for some people, the source of their oppression is an identity that they chose and can disavow at any time, while others are subjugated due to an identity that they cannot escape.
+The states also infantilized Loyalists by stripping them of their most essential rights and thus impairing their basic autonomy.

+Though Loyalists were deprived of their property alongside acts of dehumanization and infantilization, Hulsebosch found that it was not a dignity taking because their stigmatized identity was a choice, rather than an immutable characteristic.
+However, it seems there may be two different types of dignity takings: for some people, the source of their oppression is an identity that they chose and can disavow at any time, but others are subjugated by an identity that they cannot escape.

 Iraqi Kurds

 Political scientist Craig Albert analyzed whether the treatment of Iraqi Kurds under both the Islamic State (ISIS) and Saddam Hussein's Baath regime constituted a dignity taking.
-Both regimes denied Kurdish self-rule through massive property depravation and state-led violence.
-Albert's research outlined the circumstances required for the denial of self-rule to be considered infantilization: (1) the community must have a will to self-govern; (2) the community must have the capacity to self-govern; and (3) no greater conflict must result from granting sovereign rule.
+Both regimes denied Kurdish self-rule through massive property deprivation and state-led violence.

+Albert's research outlined the circumstances required for the denial of self-rule to be considered infantilization: the community must have a will to self-govern, the community must have the capacity to self-govern, and no greater conflict must result from granting sovereign rule.
 In his case study of the Iraqi Kurds, Albert concluded that all three factors were present, and that a dignity taking had occurred.